Supporting solutions to the challenge of delivering 30 hours

 Childcare Works has the aim of achieving the delivery of childcare for two- three- and four-year-olds in ways in which high-quality childcare is accessible, flexible and affordable.
 In doing so, we will work directly with providers, local authority early years teams, and their partners, and central government.

 The additional 15 hours for families where both parents are working brings significant opportunities in enabling parents to make work pay and support local job creation in the sector.
-We are excited about our key role in enabling these benefits to be realised by families and children across the country.
+Our key role aims to enable these benefits to be realised by families and children across the country.

 We know such reforms bring many challenges and we are a team experienced in finding solutions – as we did with the two-year-old entitlement.
 We are providing a data and intelligence led approach, where our universal offer to all local authorities in England is overlaid with a significant allocation of resource to a targeted programme.
-This programme will focus on addressing the barriers to implementation, and direct time and effort where it is needed most and will have the biggest impact.”
+This programme focuses on addressing the barriers to implementation, and directs time and effort where it is needed most and will have the biggest impact.”